tyrantdavis/Logistic-Regression-Breast-Cancer/README.md

 #### Why use a logistic regression algorithm to predict the outcome?
 Logistic regression proves to be highly effective in classifying data, which aligns well with the objectives of this project.
 A data example is something, and simultaneously is not something else.
 This form of regression produces an output that represents a classification probability ranging from 0 to 1.
 Logistic regression is therefore appropriate for addressing classification issues in situations where traditional linear regression is inadequate.
+This project will also optimize the logistic regression using GridSearch and implement K Nearest Neighbor.

 ## Data